yurameshin/Moneymaxxers/README.md

 # Moneymaxxers
-learn how to moneymax with a 7 day free trial of Khan Academy
+learn how to moneymax with our website!